 Parking Lot & Driveway Maintenance - Vacuum sweepers shall sweep paved areas periodically during dry weather to remove excess sediments to reduce the amount of sediments that the drainage system shall have to remove from the runoff.
-The sweeping should be conducted on a semiannual basis before April 30th and after November 15th.
+The sweeping should be conducted on a quarterly basis or 4 times per year before April 30th and after November 15th.

 Salt used for de-icing on the pavement during winter months shall be limited as much as possible as this will reduce the need for removal and treatment.
+The snow removal area is shown on the front of the site on sheet 3 of the site plans.
 Sand containing the minimum amount of calcium chloride (or approved equivalent) needed for handling may be applied as part of the routine winter maintenance activities.
 Estimated annual budget \$1,000.